-Catherine E. Creely’s practice focuses on a variety of litigation matters, including white collar criminal defense, government investigations and complex civil litigation.
+Catherine E. Creely’s practice focuses on a variety of investigation and litigation matters, including white collar criminal defense, government investigations and complex civil litigation.

-Ms. Creely was as an associate editor of The Catholic University Law Review.
-While attending law school, Ms. Creely represented clients as a student attorney in Catholic’s Advocacy for the Elderly Clinic and competed in moot court competitions at the national level.
+While in law school, Ms. Creely was as an associate editor of The Catholic University Law Review and competed in moot court competitions at the national level.

 - representing one of the nation’s largest operators of skilled nursing facilities in a multi-week jury trial that resulted in judgment of no liability under the FCA

 - representing a hedge fund manager in a high-profile insider trading criminal trial involving the first use of wiretaps in an insider trading case

 - representing a large regional marketer of petroleum products in a suit alleging violations of federal and state franchise laws

 - representing a major generic pharmaceutical company in large, multi-district class action litigation involving alleged “reverse payments”

 - representing a federal employee appearing before the House Financial Services Committee